nymlab/vectis/README.md

 ###### Option 2: Build locally by following [instructions](https://docs.junonetwork.io/smart-contracts-and-junod-development/installation)

-**Note:** this requires you to do a setup script to seed the accounts use for js-app test specified in the `.env.juno.local`
+**Note:** this requires you to do a setup script to seed the accounts use for cli test/utils folder specified in the `.env`

 ##### Wasmd Option